touyou/AbsoluteHSB/README.md

 let color4 = UIColor(hue: 0.0, saturation: 0.0, brightness: 0.4, alpha: 0.8)
 ```

-Of course, the output of these code is same. (note: Color with display P3 color space will sometimes change because of changing color space)
+Of course, the output of these code is same. (note: Color value with display P3 color space will sometimes change because of changing color space, but it is indistinguishable with the naked eye.)

 ![evidence](Assets/color_test.png)